About This Policy

 An Inquiry is warranted if the allegation:

-a.
-Falls within the definition of Research Misconduct under this Policy; and
+- Falls within the definition of Research Misconduct under this Policy; and

-b.
-Is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified.
+- Is sufficiently credible and specific so that potential evidence of Research Misconduct may be identified.

 3. Notification of Complainant and Respondent; Sequestration of Research Records

-The Provost will make a good faith effort to notify the Complainant and Respondent in writing of the Allegation within a reasonable time after the Inquiry has commenced.
+The Vice Provost for Research will make a good faith effort to notify the Complainant and Respondent in writing of the Allegation within a reasonable time after the Inquiry has commenced.
 If the Inquiry subsequently identifies additional Respondents, they must also be notified in writing of the Inquiry.
-The Provost shall take reasonable steps to obtain custody of all the research records and any other evidence needed to conduct the Inquiry, inventory the records and evidence, and sequester them in a secure manner.
+The Vice Provost for Research shall take reasonable steps to obtain custody of all the research records and any other evidence needed to conduct the Inquiry, inventory the records and evidence, and sequester them in a secure manner.
 In such cases where the research records or evidence encompass scientific instruments shared by a number of users, custody may be limited to copies of the data or evidence on such instruments as long as those copies are substantially equivalent to the evidentiary value of the instruments.

 The notification to the Complainant and the Respondent should: